californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Getting a Traffic Ticket in California

-When issuing a citation to an offending motorist, a California law enforcement officer will ask the operator of the vehicle for his/her driver’s license, car’s registration, and proof of insurance.
+When issuing a citation to an offending motorist, a California law enforcement officer will typically ask the operator of the vehicle for his/her driver's license, car registration, and proof of insurance.
 Depending on the offense and the prevailing conditions, the officer may also ask the motorist to step out of the vehicle before writing a ticket.
-The ticket or “Notice to Appear” is a form that lists the infractions and/or misdemeanors prompting the citation.
+The ticket or "Notice to Appear" is a form that lists the infractions and/or misdemeanors prompting the citation.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties usually must provide the following:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which a person resides or was accused.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

 Types of Traffic Tickets Issued in California